hasielhassan/PlumberManager/README.md

 - [ ] Improve connections ordering functionality
 - [X] Allow for process text descriptions
 - [ ] Process description with support for markdown
-- [ ] Add export documentation functionality, that expots an html or markdown document with all processes and its inputs and outputs
+- [ ] Add export documentation functionality, that expots a pdf document with all processes and its inputs and outputs

 And if you have an idea for something else, create a feature request in the form of an issue !
 # Development